Quick Summary: Stages of Female Pattern Hair Loss (FPHL)

 When to Seek Professional Help?

 Early diagnosis and intervention are key to managing hair loss effectively.
-If you’re experiencing any degree of hair thinning or are concerned about hair loss, it’s wise to schedule a consultation with a hair restoration specialist.
+If you’re experiencing any degree of hair thinning or are concerned about hair loss, it’s wise to schedule a consultation initially with your GP or dermatologist, who may then refer you to a hair loss specialist.

 Hair Loss Treatment Options for Women